-You can make this Bolognese sauce in the Instant Pot or on the stove.
+You can make this bolognese recipe in the Instant Pot or on the stove.
 Instructions for both are in the recipe.
-The only difference is that you save 30-40 minutes or so by using the Instant Pot.
+The only difference is that you save 30-40 minutes or so – the magic of the Instant Pot.

-Bottom line, you should try this ‘meat’ sauce
+Why you should try this plant-based ground beef spaghetti sauce

-- Purists may snub their noses, but the rest of us are thrilled to serve the same meatless pasta meal to meat eaters and vegetarians alike at the same time.
-I don’t know about you, but for me, this is a big deal.
+Purists may snub their noses, but the rest of us are thrilled to serve the same meatless pasta recipe to meat eaters and vegetarians alike at the same time.
+For me, this is a big deal.
 For over 20 years, I have had to make my vegetarian daughter a separate vegetarian meal 🙁 With this recipe, I don’t!

-- The vegetarian Bolognese sauce on pasta tastes just like the meat sauce on spaghetti I grew up with.
+The vegetarian spaghetti Bolognese tastes just like the homemade spaghetti meat sauce on pasta I grew up with.
 Totally satisfying to meat lovers like me and my husband.
 But totally plant-based to satisfy vegetarians or vegans too.
 (And me because I’m trying to cut back on meat).

 BUT, are these products healthier than regular ground beef?
 No, not really.
 Beyond Beef and regular ground beef have about the same calories and fat (although Beyond Beef has less saturated fat).
-Beyond Beef has more fibre and a bit less protein.
+Beyond Beef has more fiber and a bit less protein than ground beef.
 The downside is that these products are highly processed with a long list of additives.

-So this meatless ‘meat’ is not a health food just because it’s plant-based.
+So this meatless meal cannot be considered a health food just because it’s plant-based.
 It’s certainly not bad for you, though, particularly as an occasional indulgence.

 Tailor To Your Taste

-- Serving options: I serve the sauce over pasta.
-You can also use it for Sloppy Joes or to make a Lasagna.
+- You can also use it for Sloppy Joes or to make a Lasagna.